ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

 ![Forrester Study](./images/ForresterStudy.png)
 <br>*Fig. 1: Forrester use cases study*</br>

-As you can see a lot of projects are using API internally, and the very visible part, the public projects represents 35%.
+As you can see a lot of projects are using API internally and the very visible part, the public projects represents 35%.

 Read the full study: The Total Economic Impact™ of an API Management Solution http://ibm.biz/APICTEIstudy

 # Architecture and terminology
-## API Connect architecture onPremise
+## API Connect architecture on-premise

 ### Components in IBM API Connect 2018
 The main components composing API Connect are: